S Course Finder • Penn Carey Law

 2.0

-We will learn collaboratively from one another and hear from Indian law practitioners in a seminar format.
-Students will be tasked with completing weekly reading assignments and actively participating in our conversations.
-The casebook is Anderson, Krakoff, and Berger, American Indian Law: Cases and Commentary, Fourth Edition (West), and additional materials (including recent cases and contextualizing articles) will be posted online.
-In lieu of a final exam, students will be asked to produce comment-length papers, present an outline of their papers to the group, and lead discrete discussions.
+We will learn collaboratively and hear from Indian law practitioners throughout the semester.
+Students will be tasked with completing weekly reading assignments and actively participating (both in class and online) in our conversations.
+In lieu of a final exam, students will be asked to author essays exploring an issue of their choosing in federal Indian law.

 Textbooks

-"American Indian Law: Cases and Commentary" by Anderson, Krakoff, and Berger
+"American Indian Law: Cases and Commentary" by Anderson, Krakoff, Mills, and Washburn

 Edition: 5th